RU

 • Water-based dentin or zinc sulfate powder – a mixture based on zinc oxide and sulfate with modifying additives.
 A paste is made by mixing the powder with distilled water.

-• Dentin paste — a ready-made material based on zinc sulfate powder, which may include a fragrance.
+• Dentin paste – a ready-to-use material based on zinc sulfate powder, which may include a fragrance.

 • Cement base – contains zinc phosphate cement, which is capable of withstanding significant pressure and is suitable for use on chewing teeth.